Novva Group

 Company Milestones

 As an international investor, NOVVA partners with industry investors to launch dual-GP industrial investment funds.
-Current collaborators include L&G, with Macquarie, EDF, and SCG in progress.
+Current collaborators include L&G, with Macquarie, and EDF in progress.
 Currently managing USD100 million, NOVVA aims to exceed USD300 million in Assets Under Management by 2025.

 Expert Advisors